Wedding - Couple Information

 For music at St. Stephen's, the couple picks the music in consultation with the parish Music Director.
 Her fee is $75.00 and the couple pays her directly.
 To use another accompanist, the Music Director must grant permission and she is paid her fee.
 Other instrumentalists or special soloists may be engaged with in consultation with the Music Director and clergy.

 For flowers and decorations the couple makes their own arrangements, however, two bunches of fresh cut flowers for the altar are requested, and the Altar Guild changes the hangings to white.
 The couple should obtain the Altar Guild President's phone number from the clergy, so that they can contact her to coordinate their flowers and decorations.
-The couple is responsible for cleaning up and removing from the church any decorations that they put up and if the decorations are not removed, they will be kept for thirty days before disposing of them.
+The couple is responsible for cleaning up and removing from the church building any decorations that they put up and if the decorations are not removed, they will be kept for thirty days before disposing of them.

 Pictures may be taken as the bridal party processes in and as the wedding party leaves.
 During the wedding service pictures are not taken as it is a worship service, however, posed pictures may be taken after the service.
 The couple is responsible for advising their photographer of this policy.